Grand Island Man Sentenced for Firearm and Drug Trafficking Crimes

 For Immediate Release

 U.S. Attorney's Office, District of Nebraska

-United States Attorney Steven Russell announced that Mark A. Barraza Saenz, 22, of Grand Island, Nebraska, was sentenced today in federal court in Lincoln, Nebraska, for possessing with intent to distribute 50 grams or more of methamphetamine and possessing a firearm in furtherance of that drug trafficking crime.
-Senior United States District Judge John M. Gerrard sentenced Barraza Saenz to 72 months’ imprisonment on the drug charge and a consecutive 60 months’ imprisonment on the firearm charge, for a total sentence of 132 months.
+United States Attorney Steven Russell announced that William Eugen Packer, 47, of Grand Island, Nebraska, was sentenced today in federal court in Omaha, Nebraska, for possessing with intent to distribute methamphetamine and possessing a firearm during a drug trafficking crime.
+United States District Judge Brian C. Buescher sentenced Packer to 151 months’ imprisonment on the drug charge and a consecutive 60 months’ imprisonment on the firearm charge, for a total sentence of 211 months.
 There is no parole in the federal system.
-After his release from prison, he will begin a five-year term of supervised release.
+After his release from prison, Packer will begin a five-year term of supervised release.